ShauryaP8/UnityGame/README.md

 UPDATE LOGS:

-UPDATE LOG 1 (V 0.0.0.1); After 2 hours of debuggin I finally got the first part of the endless mode completed the ground now can go on forever.
+UPDATE LOG 1 (V 0.0.0.1); After 2 hours of debugging I finally got the first part of the endless mode completed the ground now can go on forever.
 It still needs some debugging but it seems to be working fine.
 I have got an Issue where I can't get it too load in the obstacles correctly but I am looking all over google for possible solutions to that problem.